Early exposure can actually prevent allergic reation to peanuts.

 For years, parents have kept allergy-prone babies away from peanuts, a common allergen.
-But a series of studies from Great Britain suggest that many kids actually need exposure to peanuts to protect them from allergy.
+But a series of studies from Great Britain suggest that many kids actually need exposure to protect them from an allergic reaction to peantus.

 In fact, children who eat peanuts early on are 74 percent less likely to have an allergy at the age of six, the research, published in the prestigious New England Journal of Medicine, concluded.

 Lead researcher Gideon Lack, MD, from the department of pediatric allergy at King's College London in England, said that babies at risk of developing a peanut allergy may have severe eczema or an allergic reaction to eggs.
 He recommends giving them a skin test for peanut allergies at 4 months of age.
 If the skin test is positive for allergy, have your child eat some peanut butter under a doctor's supervision